AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/syntax/events.md

 </Tabs>

 :::info
 If a note recipient is one of the accounts inside the Aztec RPC Server, we don't need to register it as a recipient because we already have the public key available.
+You can register a recipient as shown [here](../deploying#deploying-private-token-contract)

 At this point the Sandbox only enables the emitting of encrypted note preimages through encrypted events.
 In the future we will allow emitting arbitrary information.